 For some people I know, everyone they are around much of the time are people just like them.
 Their main activities are also “Christian concentrated.”
-On the campus I work, you could go to a bible study or Christian meeting any day of the week.
-Some students go to church, college Sunday school class, community group, bible study, Worship at Breakaway, some other Christian group, and are maybe also an Impact counselor (if you are from Texas A&M then you understand.)
+On the campus I work, you could go to a Bible study or Christian meeting any day of the week.
+Some students go to church, college Sunday school class, community group, Bible study, some other Christian group, and are maybe also a camp counselor (if you are from Texas A&M then you understand.)
 Disciples are not made in this way.
 We have to rub shoulders with, be up close to, and invest regularly into those who need Christ.

 In order to shine our light, there must be a dark place to shine it.
 In order to be an ambassador, we need to have a people to go to.
 We are God’s means for declaring His good news.

 If you are in phase where you do not have a place, then consider where that place could be.
 What do you enjoy doing?
 At work or class, who can you take steps to get to know?
 One friend I know joined a running club to broaden her circle of friends.